agrabhi/active-directory-b2c-graph-trustframework-policy/README.md

 >[!NOTE]
 > If you see `Unauthorized.
 Access to this Api requires feature: EnableIEFPoliciesGraphApis` then your tenant has not been enabled for this private preview.
 Please see [Prerequisites](#Prerequisites).

+#### Sample usage

+Available in help text also

+* Square brackets indicate optional arguments
+* If valid encoded tokens are passed, they are used as credential, else an interactive flow will be invoked.
+* The encoded tokens are retrieved using Tokens command.
+The tokens in output of the command is supplied back if using -usetokens option.
+* The app (with the appId) will work out of box if created from app reg portal.
+Else it needs to have reply url = https://login.microsoftonline.com/{tenantName.onmicrosoft.com}/oauth2/v2.0/token

+1. Print encoded Tokens

+        B2CPolicyClient -Tokens -tenant <TenantId> -appId <appId>

+2. List

+          B2CPolicyClient -List -tenant <Tenant> -appId <appId> [-UseTokens] [<EncodedTokens>]

+3. Download policy content to a file

+        B2CPolicyClient -Get -p <PolicyID> -tenant <TenantId> -appId <appId> -path <filePath> [-UseTokens] [<EncodedTokens>]

+4. Create policy from a file

+        B2CPolicyClient -Create -tenant <TenantId> -appId <appId> -path <filePath> [-UseTokens] [<EncodedTokens>]

+5. Update or create a policy from a file

+        B2CPolicyClient -Update -tenant <TenantId> -appId <appId> -p <PolicyId> -path <filePath> [-UseTokens] [<EncodedTokens>]

+6. Delete

+        B2CPolicyClient -Delete -tenant <TenantId> -appId <appId> -p <PolicyId> [-UseTokens] [<EncodedTokens>]

+7. Help

+        B2CPolicyClient -Help

+## How to use the app to deploy policies as part of CI/CD pipeline in VSTS (Azure DevOps)

+1. Checkin the exe for this tool along with dependent binaries in your project.
+2. Also checkin your policies xml files to your version control system.
+3. On your local machine, run the following command in the direcotry where exe is located

+        B2CPolicyClient -Tokens -tenant <TenantId> -appId <appId>
+4. Now go to home page of your project in VSTS.
+5. If you dont have one already, add one release peipeline to your project.
+6. Go to variables tab, and add one secret variable, named **encoddedToken**.
+VSTS stores the secret variables as encrypted.
+The value of the variable will be from the output of the step 3.
+7. Make sure to clear screen of command window on your local machine to remove the encoded tokens.
+8. Define more variables in release pipeline such as tenantId, appId, susiPolicyId.
+These variables don't need to be secret.
+9. In the release pipeline, create a Command Line Task.
+10. Fill in the following values.
+Make sure to replace the policy xml path with the one for your scenario.

+        * Choose version 1.*
+        * Enter a display name of your choice.
+        * Tools = B2CPolicyClient.exe
+        * Arguments = -Update -TenantId $(tenantId) -appId $(appId) -p $(susiPolicyId) -path ..\B2CAssets\CustomPolicies\SignUpOrSignin.xml -UseTokens $(encodedTokens)
+        * In advance options-> set the working folder as the folder where you checked in the exe of the tool.
+11. Save and Queue the build. and check the result of the task.
+The output should say **Update operation completed successfully**

 ## Questions and comments